-In 2013 the District of Columbia and the following states impose their own separate estate tax in addition to the federal tax - Connecticut, Delaware (through June 30, 2013), Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, North Carolina, Oregon, Rhode Island, Tennessee, Vermont and Washington.
-In the majority of these states there is a "gap" between the value of the federal estate tax exemption and the value of the state estate tax exemption which for married couples can cause a state estate tax to be due when the first spouse dies even though no federal estate tax will be due until after the second spouse's death.
+In 2013 the District of Columbia and the following states impose their own separate estate tax in addition to the federal tax - Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Tennessee, Vermont and Washington.
+In the majority of these states there is a significant "gap" between the value of the federal estate tax exemption and the value of the state estate tax exemption which for married couples can cause a state estate tax to be due when the first spouse dies even though no federal estate tax will be due until after the second spouse's death.

 For a chart showing past and present state estate tax information, please refer to the State Estate Tax and Exemption Chart.

 What is the State Estate Tax Exemption Gap?

 The state estate tax exemption gap refers to the difference between a state's estate tax exemption and the federal estate tax exemption.
 For example, while the 2013 federal estate tax exemption is $5,250,000, the 2013 Washington exemption is only $2,000,000, which leaves a "gap" of $3,250,000 between the two exemptions.
 In New York the 2013 estate tax exemption is only $1,000,000, so the gap is a whopping $4,250,000.